 Seating Charts | Do you really need one?

+We have found when couples are creating a seating chart half of the battle is drawing out a floor plan.
 One of the ways we help make planning easier here at Pepper Sprout Barn is by offering all of our couples access to an online, interactive floor-plan of your reception!
 Using the online program you can assign tables or seats through the touch of a button.
 This helps you to streamline the process of creating a seating chart.
-We create the floorpan and you just have to assign tables!
+We create the floorpan and you just have to assign tables.

 If you are still not convinced that you need a full seating chart, at the very least make sure you create one for your family members you would like seated at specific tables.
 We have found it is not enough to use a “reserved for family” sign because family members who you did not intend to sit there will take up seats that should belong to parents and grandparents.
 Placing seat markers or a list of specific names who should sit at reserved tables will help clear any confusion and help avoid any awkward moments!